×

 Title in pinyin: huáng dì nèi jīng yǔ yǎng shēng zhì huì

 Even for those who aren’t studying the language, Chinese medicine is one of the most fascinating aspects of Chinese culture.
-Chinese medicine is based on research and ancient practices recorded in classic works, but it also influences the daily life and habits of people throughout China.
+It’s based on research and ancient practices recorded in classic works, but it also influences the daily life and habits of people throughout China.

 Ever see elderly people hitting themselves as they walk?
 They’re actually hitting specific spots on the body in a way that’s believed to be beneficial according to traditional Chinese therapies.